Congregibacter litoralis: Metabolism

 Congregibacter litoralis KT71 is an aerobic anoxygenic photoheterotroph (AAnPs).
 In general terms, this means that KT71 is a strict aerobic organism with preference for low-oxygen environments.
 To find these environments, KT71 uses a flagellum combined with chemotaxis to move towards low-oxygen areas.
 Though it does contain a complete photosynthesis superoperon, KT71 cannot grow autotrophically.
 Instead, KT71 uses light for light-dependent cyclic electron transport through its photosystem to generate a proton gradient.
 To determine the metabolism of KT71, the organism was grown in mineral medium containing: 35.0 g of sea salts, 0.1 g of NH4Cl, 0.05 g of K2HPO4, and 10 ml of a vitamin solution.
 The mineral medium was then supplemented with various carbon compounds to determine the ability for KT71 to use in its metabolism.
 From this it was determined that KT71 can grow well with carbon sources such as glutamate, pyruvate, and fatty acids as well as more complex substrates like yeast extract and trypticase peptone.
 Within its genome, genes, determined from genome annotation, involved in the pentose phosphate pathway, trichloroacetic acid cycle (TCA), citric acid cycle were found which correlated to the metabolism observed in culture.
 Further, KT71 is unable to use glucose as a sole carbon source, which was supported by genome analysis that showed a lack of glucose metabolism genes.
 Although the supplementation of inorganic sulfur to media did not promote growth, KT71 does contain sulfur-oxidizing (sox) genes that are uniquely arranged in its genome.
 It is predicted that the potential use of the sox genes would be in the adenosine 5'-phosphosulfate (APS)/ 3'-Phosphoadenosine-5'-phosphosulfate (PAPS) pathway.

-Importance and Role
+Importance and role

 Importance

-Though KT71 and other AAnPs can make up over 10% of the bacterioplankonic community in oligotrophic oceans, more recent studies have shown them to be less important in open ocean and more important (over 15%) in eutrophic and mesotrophic coastal ocean regions.
+Though KT71 and other AAnPs can make up over 10% of the bacterioplanktonic community in oligotrophic oceans, more recent studies have shown them to be less important in open ocean and more important (over 15%) in eutrophic and mesotrophic coastal ocean regions.
 Further, though AAnPs have been characterized previously in Alphaproteobacteria, KT71 was the first Gammaproteobacteria AAnP to be isolated and suggest a potential for a second group of AAnPs.
 KT71 will therefore serve as the model organism for this group to help shed light on the importance of Gammaproteobacteria AAnPs in the coastal environment.